NORTHEAST MIDDLE SCHOOL PHILOSOPHY

 Computer Usage: Computers are available for students’ educational use in classrooms and the library.
 All students must realize use of the computers and internet are privileges that need to be taken seriously.
-Please refer to the Student Technology Usage Guide in the Student Code of Conduct section in the Northeast student planner for any questions.
+Please refer to the Student Technology Usage Guide in the Bethlehem Area School District Student Code of Conduct

 Counselors: Three counselors are available for consultation services by students and their parents.
 Please call the counselor for any concerns regarding the well being of your child: Gr.
-6, Mrs. Kern; Gr.
-7, Mrs. Salen; Gr.
-8, Mr. Rodriguez .
+6, Mrs. Salen;

 Dress Code The BASD student dress policy begins by stating that students are not permitted to wear revealing clothing which offends the sense of common decency as judged by those entrusted with providing a positive school environment.
-Prohibited items which may not be worn inside the school are hats and coats/jackets and gang-related items.
+Some prohibited items which may not be worn inside the school are hats, coats/jackets, pajamas, crop tops, camis, tank tops, halter tops, spaghetti straps, see-through clothing and gang-related items.
 Appropriate footwear is also required for safety concerns.
-Please refer to the dress code in the Student Code of Conduct.
+Please refer to the dress code in the Student Code of Conduct for more information.